Isambard Kingdom Brunel: Renkioi Hospital

 Britain entered into the Crimean War during 1854 and an old Turkish barracks became the British Army Hospital in Scutari.
 Injured men contracted a variety of illnesses—including cholera, dysentery, typhoid and malaria—due to poor conditions there, and Florence Nightingale sent a plea to The Times for the government to produce a solution.

 Brunel was working on the Great Eastern amongst other projects but accepted the task in February 1855 of designing and building the War Office requirement of a temporary, pre-fabricated hospital that could be shipped to Crimea and erected there.
 In five months the team he had assembled designed, built, and shipped pre-fabricated wood and canvas buildings, providing them complete with advice on transportation and positioning of the facilities.

-Brunel had been working with Gloucester Docks-based William Eassie on the launching stage for the Great Eastern.
+Brunel had been working with Gloucester Docks–based William Eassie on the launching stage for the Great Eastern.
 Eassie had designed and built wooden prefabricated huts used in both the Australian gold rush, as well as by the British and French Armies in the Crimea.
 Using wood supplied by timber importers Price & Co., Eassie fabricated 18 of the 50-patient wards designed by Brunel, shipped directly via 16 ships from Gloucester Docks to the Dardanelles.
 The Renkioi Hospital was subsequently erected near Scutari Hospital, where Nightingale was based, in the malaria-free area of Renkioi.

 His designs incorporated the necessities of hygiene: access to sanitation, ventilation, drainage, and even rudimentary temperature controls.
 They were feted as a great success, with some sources stating that of the approximately 1,300 patients treated in the hospital, there were only 50 deaths.
 In the Scutari hospital it replaced, deaths were said to be as many as ten times this number.
 Nightingale referred to them as "those magnificent huts".
 The practice of building hospitals from pre-fabricated modules survives today, with hospitals such as the Bristol Royal Infirmary being created in this manner.

+Proposed artillery

+In 1854 and 1855, with the encouragement of John Fox Burgoyne, Brunel presented the Admiralty with designs for floating gun batteries.
+These were intended as siege weapons for attacking Russian ports.
+However, these proposals were not taken up, confirming Brunel's opinion of the Admiralty as being opposed to novel ideas.